‘Make Humanism Great Again’

 Bitter Beans (Petai) was published in Kompas Daily in December 1990.

 Only her eyes are visible.
-What can one see from a pair of eyes that radiate the enchantment of the world with every blink?
+What can you see from a pair of eyes that radiate the enchantment of the world with every blink?

 “That’s enough!
 Stop standing there like that,” says his wife.
 “Let’s go home.”